- Where do I get a boater pass?

 Avoid the hassle of fighting traffic, finding a place to park, and putting up with driving back and forth from raft put-in to take-out sites on the Deschutes.
 Simply park your car at River Trails Deschutes and we will transport you by bus or van to the river at Harpham Flat and pick you up at Sandy Beach.
 This is a great convenience for any size group.
 Cost is $35 per boat load round trip.
 Please add this request with your reservation.

 If you prefer to have your car shuttled and waiting for you at Sandy Beach, or other locations Warm Springs to Heritage Landing, contact one of the companies listed below.
+Or we can offer shuttle services as a part of your trip.

 Henry’s Shuttle Service